 - Eventbrite – allow visitors to check-in, in tandem, with their Eventbrite-organized event.

 - Slack – keep your employees aware of the exact moment their guest checks in, by tying their arrival into Slack’s automatic office IM capabilities.

 - Visual Compliance/ITA/Contractor Compliance/FinScan – run guests’ verified identities against sanctioned watchlists and prevent high-risk individuals from entering company premises.

 Branding and customizations

-- Look for a VMS that allows you to configure language, welcome screen, full branding including colors and images, media, visitor journey steps to the needs of specific regions, locations and facility types
+- Look for a visitor management system that allows you to configure language, welcome screen, full branding including colors and images, media, visitor journey steps to the needs of specific regions, locations, and facility types.

 - Brand updates are a reality for every organization, whether they are on a company-wide or project-based level.
-With a cloud-based system, you can easily change up logos, messaging, taglines and corporate verbiage, in real time
+With a cloud-based visitor management system, you can easily change up logos, messaging, taglines, and corporate verbiage, in real time.

 The support you want, whenever you need it

 As discussed in “Why your facility needs a Visitor Management System Today”, on-paper sign-ins no longer provide the security and safety that today’s modern businesses require.
 More than that, they limit the ability of companies to leverage key data-, archival- and information-based features for managing their guests.
-But if you’re going to adopt a cloud-based VMS, then you need to ensure that there is a robust support team behind-the-scenes:
+But if you’re going to adopt a cloud-based visitor management system, then you need to ensure that there is a robust support team behind-the-scenes.

-- Partner with a visitor management company that sees you not as a numbered client, but as a unique customer – with your set of individual needs and wants.
+Ultimately, it’s important to partner with a visitor management system provider that sees you not as a numbered client, but as a unique customer – with your set of individual needs and wants.